VivekChauhan05/Stock_Buy_Sell_Hold_Prediction/README.md

 ## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature/your-feature-name
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m 'Add some feature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature/your-feature-name
-    ```
-5. Create a pull request.
+🚀 We warmly welcome contributions to enhance this project!
+Whether it's fixing bugs, adding new features, or improving documentation, your efforts will help make this project better for everyone.
+Let's collaborate and build something amazing together! 🌟✨

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the `LICENSE` file for more details.

 ---